-Heel pain seems to affect men and women equally, with roughly 2 million people per year reporting it to their primary physician or podiatrist.
-At Annapolis Foot and Ankle Center in Annapolis, Stevensville, and Glen Burnie, Maryland, board-certified podiatrists Eric Harmelin, DPM, and Rikhil Patel, DPM, can diagnose common heel pain from bone spurs or plantar fasciitis.
+At Annapolis Foot & Ankle Center, our board-certified podiatrists can diagnose common heel pain from bone spurs, plantar fasciitis, and Achilles tendonitis.
 If you have severe heel pain that doesn’t diminish with home care, don’t hesitate to book an evaluation by phone or online today.

 Heel pain is a symptom that can have a big impact on your day-to-day life.
 Since you place pressure on your heel whenever you walk, run, or stand, you can worsen the condition by doing so and experience increasing pain if left untreated.

-Being specific about the characteristics of your heel pain and any symptoms that accompany it can help Annapolis Foot and Ankle Center make a diagnosis.
+Being specific about the characteristics of your heel pain and any symptoms that accompany it can help the team at Annapolis Foot & Ankle Center make a diagnosis.
 For example, if your heel pain is at its worst in the morning but seems to get better when you walk around or have a visible bump on your heel, you should tell your provider.

 Your job duties, favorite activities, and habits can also contribute to heel pain.
 Some jobs that put you at risk require lots of standing, and certain shoe fits are more conducive to heel pain than others.

 What Are Some of the Most Common Causes of Heel Pain?

 Heel pain can come from a whole-body (systemic) disease like arthritis, but more often than not, localized heel pain comes from an injury or condition only affecting the foot.
 Annapolis Foot & Ankle Center evaluates you for some of the most typical causes and can diagnose the not-so-common ones.

 The leading causes of heel pain are: